John McAfee: In the media

-Gringo: The Dangerous Life of John McAfee is a Showtime Networks documentary about the portion of McAfee's life spent in Belize.
-It began airing in September 2016.
-It covers allegations of him drugging and sexually assaulting his business partner from QuorumEx, Allison Adonizio, and ordering the murders of Belizean David Middleton and American expat Gregory Faull.
-In an interview with Bloomberg's Pimm Fox and Kathleen Hayes on 8 September 2016, McAfee said these incidents were fabricated, and "Belize is a third-world banana republic and you can go down there and make any story you want if you pay your interviewees, which Showtime did."
+Showtime released the 2016 documentary film Gringo: The Dangerous Life of John McAfee, which raised numerous allegations about his life in Belize, from the sexual assault of his QuorumEx business partner Allison Adonizio, to ordering the murders of Belizean David Middleton and American expat Gregory Faull.
+In a September 2016 interview with Bloomberg's Pimm Fox and Kathleen Hayes, McAfee maintained the film's incidents were fabricated, claiming "Belize is a third-world banana republic and you can go down there and make any story you want if you pay your interviewees, which Showtime did."

 Glenn Ficarra and John Requa stated in 2017 they would direct a film about McAfee titled King of the Jungle, written by Scott Alexander and Larry Karaszewski.
 At various points, Johnny Depp, Michael Keaton, and Seth Rogen were reported to have taken roles and later to have left the project.
 Zac Efron was reported to star as journalist Ari Furman.

-McAfee and his wife were interviewed on ABC News's 20/20 regarding Faull's murder.
+ABC News series 20/20 interviewed McAfee and his wife in 2017 regarding Faull's murder.

-The 2022 documentary film Running With the Devil: The Wild World of John McAfee includes footage from an unreleased documentary by Vice, and interviews by Rocco Castoro, Alex Cody Foster, and Robert King.
+The 2022 documentary film Running with the Devil: The Wild World of John McAfee includes footage from an unreleased documentary by Vice, and interviews by Rocco Castoro, Alex Cody Foster, and Robert King.

 The character of Mr. Boss in the Adult Swim animated series Smiling Friends was partially based on McAfee.